 The body responsible for ensuring that one complies with these rules is The Spanish Ministry of Agriculture, Food and Environment.
 The main documents of the pet that should be issued by the owner are: a health certificate, immunization record (rabies vaccine especially) and a sanitary export permit.
 All these documents should be validated in the owner’s country of origin.

 The Ministry has also explained that those emigrating with a bird will need to have a vaccination certificate against bird flu.
 On the other hand, reptile owners will need to have proof of tests against salmonella, with the examination being no longer than five days before the trip.

 A majority of countries demand that animals have a rabies vaccine issued less than 30 days before departure.
-However, after this period of time The Ministry require the pet to perform a rabies serological test, in which evidence that the antibodies required to combat the disease are present.
+However, after this period of time The Ministry requires the pet to perform a rabies serological test, in which evidence that the antibodies required to combat the disease are present.

 It is extremely important that anyone bringing pets into the country complies with the given regulations.
 Otherwise, the animal can be held in immigration and eventually deported to the country of origin.